 2. Java Moss

-Java moss is yet another cool plant to have in your betta tank.
+Java moss is yet another cool plant to have in your betta tank and probably one of our favorite betta aquarium plants.
 First of all it is a really nice looking plant that will add some beauty and elegance to the aquarium.
 Moreover, betta fish may nibble on java moss, they like to hide under it, and swim around it for fun.
 Next, java moss is probably the easiest to take care of when it comes to plants that you can add to your betta fish tank.

 Java moss can handle pretty much any water parameters, within reason of course.
 It does fine in various pH levels, sunlight levels, and other parameters.
 Sure, there are ideal parameters which will help it grow better, but changing parameters will not necessary spell the death of your java moss.
 The only thing that needs paying attention to is the water temperature.